Graphene Zero-Bias Sub-Terahertz Turnkey Detector with Above 43 GHz Bandwidth: Fast THz Graphene detector

 \section{Fast THz Graphene detector}

 The active element of our fast THz detector was fabricated using exfoliated graphene encapsulated between two hBN flakes (see Fig.\ref{Fig1} a,b).
-The hBN–graphene–hBN stack was placed on a moderately p‑doped silicon substrate ($\approx$ 100 Ohm*cm) covered with a 300 nm thermal SiO$_2$ layer.
-To create the asymmetry required for zero‑bias photodetection, one of the graphene electrodes was designed with a tooth-shaped structure (see the inset in Fig.\ref{Fig1} a), which has previously been shown to enable a zero-bias response in infrared photodetectors~\cite{Semkin2025}.
+The hBN–graphene–hBN stack was placed on a moderately p‑doped silicon substrate ($\approx$ 100 Ohm*cm) covered with a 300 nm thermal SiO$_2$ layer (see details in the Method section).
+To create the asymmetry required for zero‑bias photodetection, one of the graphene-metal electrodes was patterned into a tooth-like structure (see the grey contacts in Fig.\ref{Fig1} c and Fig.~S1), which has previously been shown to enable a zero-bias response in infrared photodetectors~\cite{Semkin2025}.
 The anticipated detection principle lies in local absorption enhancement at the structured metallic contact, leading to strong PTE at the adjacent metal-graphene junction.
-The PTE at the another junction, having in opposite sign, is minimized due to absence of metal structuring and weaker radiation absorption.
+The PTE at the another junction, having the opposite sign, is minimized due to the absence of metal structuring and weaker radiation absorption.

+The photocurrent, calculated using the PTE rectification model (see calculation details in the Methods section), exhibits a unipolar flow from one electrode to the other (see Fig.~\ref{Fig1}c).
+As expected, the electric field is strongly enhanced near the sharp, tooth-like needle structures, resulting in a pronounced photocurrent response.

 The graphene THz detector was embedded in a central electrode of the coplanar line connecting two half-wavelength ($\lambda/2$) slots that form a double-slot lens antenna~\cite{THz_antenna_Filipovic1993} (see Fig.\ref{Fig1} a).
-Such an antenna is suitable for detectors with the typical impedance of about 50 to 100 Ohm~\cite{THz_antenna_Zhang2011}, but we designed our antenna for 1 k$\Omega$ impedance (see impedance spectra in Fig.\ref{Fig1} d) by setting the detector-to-slot distance to $\lambda/4$.
+Such an antenna is suitable for detectors with the typical impedance of about 50 to 100 Ohm~\cite{THz_antenna_Zhang2011}, but we designed our antenna for 1 k$\Omega$ impedance (see impedance spectra in Fig.\ref{Fig2} d) by setting the detector-to-slot distance to $\lambda/4$.
 This RF circuit enables DC bias application and intermediate-frequency signal extraction without any loss of the high-frequency power received by the antenna.
 The circuit also contains a choke filter consisting of several alternating $\lambda/4$ segments of the coplanar line.
-The high-frequency electric field is concentrated in the narrow 6 $\mu$m gaps between the central and ground conductors of the low-impedance segments (see Fig.\ref{Fig1} e), which may turn the low frequency circuit into a shunting resistor if the conductivity of the underlying substrate is too high.
+The high-frequency electric field is concentrated in the narrow 6 $\mu$m gaps between the central and ground conductors of the low-impedance segments, which may turn the low frequency circuit into a shunting resistor if the conductivity of the underlying substrate is too high.